 Formerly the Kirriemuir Aviation Museum, this building displays Richard Moss’s collection of RAF memorabilia.

 Jack Drummond Workshop and Store

 This is named after LAC Jack Drummond who was posted to Montrose in 1937.
 The Nissen hut is used for restoration projects and houses working machinery.
 For safety reasons it is not open to the public.

 Named after Squadron Leader John Betty, former Chief Flying Instructor at RAF Montrose, the library houses the largest private collection of aviation books in Scotland and the Heritage Centre’s archives.
 It is accessible to visitors by arrangement and will eventually provide computer access to archives for family history research.

 David Butler Building

 This building, a Romney Hut funded by the Heritage Lottery Fund, was named after David Butler who was a founding member of the Heritage Centre.
-It houses our latest aquisition, a rare Miles M.2H Hawk Major built in 1935.
+It houses our latest acquisition, a rare Miles M.2H Hawk Major built in 1935.
 Montrose Air Station as a training establishment had strong ties with the Miles aircraft company.
-Their sucessful Magister, Master and Martinet aircraft were all used at Montrose.
-Also on display is a T22 two seater training version of the Sea Vampire jet, a Link trainer and a display of aircraft engines.
-They range from the early Derwent to the mighty Olympus Jet engine that powered the Vulcan Bomber and Concorde.
+Their successful Magister, Master and Martinet aircraft were all used at Montrose.
+Also on display is a T22 two seater training version of the Sea Vampire jet and a Link trainer.
 There is also information about Pilot Training including an interactive computer display and a Learning Zone for visits from local schools.

 Lt.
 John Ross Robertson Building